Chovgan: Chovgan in Azerbaijan

 In Azerbaijan, chovqan (Çövkən) is considered a national sport.
 Various antique prints and ceramics suggest that the sport has a long history there.
 For example, a vessel with fragment pictures of a chovgan game was found during archaeological excavations in the Oran-Gala area, suggesting indirectly that the game existed during the 11th century around Beylagan city.
-Mentions of the chovgan game also appear in “Khosrow and Shirin”, a poem by the Persian poet and thinker Nizami Ganjavi, and in pages of the Turkic epic “Kitabi Dede Korkut”.

-One of the varieties of this game was broadly cultivated in Azerbaijan.
-Two teams strive to score a goal with special clubs.
+In the Azerbaijani version of the game, two teams strive to score a goal with special clubs.
 Rules in the modern edition of the game are the following: two goals with a width of 3 meters with semi-circled areas with a radius of 6 meters are fixed in enough big place.
 The game was held with a rubber or woven leather belt ball.
 Clubs can be different in form.
-In Azerbaijani, the clubs are reminiscent of a shepherd's crook.
+In Azerbaijan, the clubs are reminiscent of a shepherd's crook.
 There are six riders in each team, 4 of whom act as attackers and two as fullbacks.
 The latter can play only in their half of the area.
+The players are mounted on the local Karabakh horse.
 Goals can be scored behind the borders of the penalty area.
 The duration of the game is 30 minutes in two periods.
+The game is interspersed with instrumental folk music called janghi.